r1-prototype-studies/DotNet/README.md

 57. Create a new ASP.Net core empty project - ApiGateways
 58. Install the nuget package - Ocelot
 59. Install the nuget package - Ocelot.Cache.CacheManager
+60. Create a new project Shopping.Aggregator with the template ASP.NET Core Web API.